 I recommend setting up an appointment at the Genius Bar of your local Apple Store at your earliest convenience.
 They’ll help you determine whether or not a repair is necessary.

 You’ve diagnosed the reason why Twitter was not working on your iPhone and you’ve successfully fixed the problem.
 Now that Twitter is loading again, we hope you’ll share this article on social media and follow the Payette Forward Twitter account.
-Feel free to leave a comment down below if you have any other questions about your iPhone or iPad, and as always, thanks for reading!
+Leave a comment down below if you have any other questions about your iPhone or iPad!